 The By-Laws of Unitil provide for a Board of between nine and fifteen Directors divided into three classes, each class being as nearly equal in number as possible, and each with their respective terms of office arranged so that the term of office of one class expires in each year, at which time a corresponding number of Directors is elected for a term of three years.
-Unitil currently has twelve Directors.
+Unitil currently has eleven Directors.

 The Board of Directors has a stock ownership policy of the Board that no person be nominated as a candidate for Director for election to a second term as part of the slate of Directors proposed by the Company unless he or she is a beneficial owner, either directly or indirectly, of at least 1,000 shares of Unitil Common Stock.
-The Board of Directors also has an age limitation policy of the Board, which has been in effect since January, 1999, that no person be nominated as a candidate for Director for reelection as part of the slate of Directors proposed for election by the Company after he or she has reached age 70.
-W. William VanderWolk, Jr. and Franklin Wyman, Jr. will not stand for re-election this year as a result of this policy.
+The Board of Directors also has an age limitation policy of the Board, which has been in effect since January, 1999, such that no person be nominated as a candidate for Director for reelection as part of the slate of Directors proposed for election by the Company after he or she has reached age 70.
+J. Parker Rice, Jr. will not stand for reelection this year as a result of this policy.